Non-Academic Code of Conduct

 E. Personal Respect and Safety

 1. Any action or situation involving verbal or mental harassment, sexual harassment, intimidation, bullying or other conduct that recklessly or intentionally endangers or threatens the health, safety, or welfare of any person on College-owned or -leased property or at College-sponsored activities, is prohibited and is cause for disciplinary action.
 Examples include actions through electronic means including but not limited to non-consensual sexting, use of social media for inappropriate intent including to foster, promote or otherwise seek to engage in any of the activities set forth herein.
-This also includes any act of bias.

 A. The behavior is a physical response to verbal provocation;